tuhrig/tuhrig.github.io/_posts/2023/2023-01-10-monitoring-latency-in-a-microservice-architecture.md

 - The latency from end to end is between 10 and 15 seconds most of the time.
 So an update from ERP is live in the shop in about 15 seconds.
 - The latency does depend on the load, but not as much as we thought.
-Random peaks and outliers are actually bigger as the effect of load.
+Random peaks and outliers are actually bigger as the correlation to the load.
 - Single systems have a huge impact.
 The search index for example is responsible for most of the time needed to get an update live.
 So switching the search engine (SaaS) has a huge impact.